DOCUMENTATION · v4.0

 Smart guides - snap to grid and alignment guides when moving nodes.

-Basic canvas (sections and sticky notes) is available on all plans.
+Basic canvas (sections and sticky notes) is available on Growth and above, and during the trial.
 The full canvas toolkit is available on Pro plan and above.

 Exporting the map